TioTony/Nutanix_Examples_by_Tony_Hughes/README.md

 # Tony's Nutanix Samples

+NOTE from 12/28/2022 - This project is continually in a state of change and refactoring.
+Use it if you like and feel free to open bugs against it."

 The origin of this project was twofold.
 First I wanted to script a mechanism for starting Nutanix clusters from a cold stated and also stopping a cluster and returning it to a cold state in my home lab simply as a time saving measure.
 Second, I wanted to start exploring what else I could automate.
 I started by simply exploring the v2 and v3 APIs with atomic calls to gain an understanding of how they work and what features may be available.

 I plan to continue adding other content that seems relevant as I explore my own use cases.